To many people, a flying squirrel is a squirrel that flies. However, that is not the case.

 Habitat

-Most species rarely leave their inhabitant, but the North American flying squirrels fondly leave their inhabitant and descend to the ground to gather and bury nuts.
+Most species rarely leave their inhabitant, but the North American flying squirrels fondly leave them and descend to the ground to gather and bury nuts.

 The average life expectancy of the flying squirrel is up to six years in the wild.
 This is due to the presence of predators and diseases in the wild.

 While in the zoo, flying squirrels can live up to fifteen years.
-Flying squirrels are preys to owls, coyotes, feral cats, raccoons, martens, tree snakes, martens, and bobcats.
+Flying squirrels are prey to owls, coyotes, feral cats, raccoons, martens, tree snakes, martens, and bobcats.

 Flying squirrels are naturally nocturnal, unlike other squirrels.
-This is because they are not adept to escaping their predators at daytime.
+This is because they cannot escape their predators in the daytime.
 Their diet is according to their environment, and they are mostly omnivorous.

 Reproduction